JellyWX/jellyfin-betterplaylists/README.md

 # BetterPlaylists

-**A small plugin to improve playlist experience in Jellyfin**
+**A small plugin to improve & enhance playlist experience in Jellyfin**

 BetterPlaylists allows you to specify music playlists using MBIDs or search queries rather than by file path.

-This means one can construct playlists that are resilient to directory restructure, or construct playlists from data extracted from external providers such as Last.FM
+This means one can construct playlists that are resilient to directory restructure, or construct playlists from data extracted from external providers such as Last.FM.

+BetterPlaylists also adds support for automatically generating *some* dynamic playlists from Last.FM, such as an "On Repeat" playlist.

 ## Example use case